Skip to main content

 1. the expansion of the web portal for HBTIN project on the Oracc platform.

 2. the preparation of images for a digital catalogue of seal impressions on texts from Hellenistic Uruk.
-Students will learn to work with scanning and image management/cataloging software.
+Students will work with image management/cataloging software; those without prior experience will be trained in its use.

 3. updating the html of the catalogue document.
 Students with no prior experience with html will be trained in the specifics needed.